Verifo/MaterialOne/README.md

   * 1.4.9 (March 31, 2022) - Tenth Cherrylight Updates

 * 1.5.0 (April 1, 2022) - Dark of the Cherrylight Updates
+  * 1.5.1 (April 5, 2022) - One Dark of the Cherrylight Updates

 </details>